 Erosion and sediment is managed at the INRP through the Erosion and Sediment Control Plan, which forms part of the Revised Site Water Management Plan (Revised SWMP).
-The Erosion and Sediment Control Plan is a requirement of Schedule 3, Condition 10 of DA 05\0103, and is in accordance with the guideline document "Managing Urban Stormwater: Soils and Construction Manual 2004".
+The Erosion and Sediment Control Plan is a requirement of Schedule 3, Condition 10 of DA 05_0103, and is in accordance with the guideline document "Managing Urban Stormwater: Soils and Construction Manual 2004".

-During the reporting period, several erosion and sediment control strategies were implemented or maintained.
-These included:

-- Mid-slope contour banks aiming to increase infiltration and trap sediment by catching surface runoff and slowing the flow; - A series or small sediment traps within the new contour system pools runoff water and settles coarse sediment; - The preliminary sediment dam upstream of Lilley's Dam SD1, was resized to comply with Blue Book Type D/F Basin Standards (3.5ML total capacity) and incorporates a small diversion and gentle spill way directing the water away from existing erosion areas and into established grass lands before the water enters in to Lilley's Dam. - Management of soil resources as per the erosion and sediment control guidelines (e.g. correct soil stripping); - All internal roads have been constructed to ensure surface drainage is optimised and stabilised, thereby reducing roadside erosion and sedimentation; - Clean water dams and diversion works have been established; - Dirty water capture from disturbed areas; - Maintenance of erosion and sediment control structures such as silt fences and hay bales; and - Use of flocculation in select sediment dams.
+During the reporting period preliminary sediment dam upstream of SD3 was installed to safeguard omply with Blue Book Type D/F Basin Standards (3.5ML total capacity) and incorporates a small diversion and gentle spill way directing the water away from existing erosion areas and into established grass lands before the water enters in to Lilley's Dam.

+- Management of soil resources as per the erosion and sediment control guidelines (e.g. correct soil stripping); - All internal roads have been constructed to ensure surface drainage is optimised and stabilised, thereby reducing roadside erosion and sedimentation;

+- Clean water dams and diversion works have been established: - Dirty water capture from disturbed areas; - Maintenance of erosion and sediment control structures such as silt fences and hay bales; and - Use of flocculation in select sediment dams.